linnabrown/run_dbcan/README.md

 	cgc.out - ouput from the CGCFinder run

 	overview.txt - Details the CAZyme predictions across the three tools with signalp results

+ see https://github.com/linnabrown/run_dbcan/issues/127 for some explanation of different output files for substrate predictions

 EXAMPLE
 ----